Milieudefensie v Royal Dutch Shell: Significance

 The case was considered a landmark ruling in environmental law related to climate change: while previous lawsuits against governments have prevailed for enforcing a more effective climate policy, this was considered the first major lawsuit to hold a corporation to the tenets of the Paris Agreement.
 As such, it contributes to the growing field of climate litigation.
-While the decision only has jurisdiction in the Netherlands, although pertaining to Shell´s global operations, it could set a precedent for other environmental lawsuits against other large companies with high emissions that have not taken sufficient steps to reduce their emissions.
+While the decision only has jurisdiction in the Netherlands, although pertaining to Shell's global operations, it could set a precedent for other environmental lawsuits against other large companies with high emissions that have not taken sufficient steps to reduce their emissions.
 The impact of the court's decision was considered by legal experts to be strengthened due to its reliance on human rights standards and international measures on climate change.

-Shell appealled the ruling.
-The hearings of the appeal case are not yet scheduled.
+The ruling was regarded as a "rare and therefore significant success against a carbon major".
+However, Dutch courts have refused to consider the impacts of climate change beyond the Netherlands.

+This case is an example for a court that has approached the temperature goal in Article 2 of the Paris Agreement as a benchmark.
+The court has pointed out that a state's failure to take measures consistent with this goal is a violation of mitigation obligations arising, for instance, from tort or human rights law.

 After losing in the Hague District Court, Shell dropped "Royal Dutch" from its name, and moved its headquarters to London.
 It said the choice was not due to losing the case.

+Appeal and reversal

+Shell appealed the ruling.
+The hearings of the appeal case took place in April 2024.
+On 12 November 2024, a Dutch appeals court dismissed a 2021 ruling that had required Shell to cut its absolute carbon emissions by 45% by 2030, relative to 2019 levels, including emissions resulting from the use of its products.
+The Hague's appeals court ruled that Shell, while obligated to limit emissions to protect citizens, was not bound by a specific reduction target.
+The court found no "social standard of care" requiring Shell to reduce emissions by an exact percentage, though it acknowledged Shell’s responsibility under human rights to help prevent dangerous climate change.
+Although the court in The Hague acknowledged Shell’s responsibility to reduce greenhouse gas emissions, it found that imposing a broad reduction target was unwarranted.
+Shell argued that targeting a single company for a global issue was unrealistic, stressing that emissions policy should be directed at governments.